akshat123007/fotc/README.md

 ###### Update Personal Details
 Here, the user can update you user name, contact number, email.
 This page redirects the user to the index page or the personal dashboard.
 Your new information will be stored instantly in database.
 ###### Remove Existing Account
-Here, one can delete the account if needed.
+Here, one can delete his account if necessary.
+All data associated with the user is discarded from the database upon the deletion.
 This page, in particular, asks for a confirmation before deleting, thus preventing accidental changes and data loss.
 #### Navigation
-This navigation bar menu links the user to the two of the following dashboards.
+This navigation bar menu links the user to following pages.
 ###### Get Directions
 Here you can search your desired location by typing location name in destination barand current location in first search bar.
 This page shows up on successful log in.
 It is the index page of our project.
 ###### Check Accessibility